 We consider the admissions interview to be a crucial part of the application process.
 These one-on-one conversations allow us to get to know our applicants in more depth than the application can provide, which helps us gauge the applicant’s fit for the University of Rochester.
-We could not do this without the help of alumni across the country, which is why your role as an alumni interviewer is so important to us and to the University.
+We could not do this without the help of our alumni across the globe, which is why your role as an alumni interviewer is so important to us and to the University.

 Here you will find information and materials to assist you in as an admissions interviewer.
 If you can’t find what you’re looking for, please contact Beth Luke at email@example.com in the Office of Admissions.